zavolanlab/mirflowz/pipeline_documentation.md

 Filter multimappers favoring mismatches over InDels with a [**custom script**][custom-script-filter-mm].

-> Under the assumption that InDels are less frequent than mismatches only
+> Provided that InDels are more frequent than mismatches only those alignments
-> those alignments (of the same read with the same edit distance) with the
+> (of the same read with the same edit distance) with the higher number of
-> lowest number of InDels are kept.
-This approach allows the presence of
+> InDels are kept.
+This approach allows the presence of multimappers and/or
-> multimappers and/or InDels after the filtering if the alignments contain the
+> mismatches after the filtering if several alignments contain the same amount
-> same proportion of mismatches vs. InDels.
+> of InDels.

 - **Input**
   - Alignments file, sorted, filtered (`.sam`); from